Two-Generator Free Kleinian Groups and Hyperbolic Displacements: Introduction

-An orientable hyperbolic 3-manifold may be regarded as the quotient of the hyperbolic 3-space $\hyp$ by a discrete group $\Gamma$ of orientation-preserving isometries of $\hyp$.
-If $\Gamma$ is a torsion free Kleinian group and $M=\hyp/\Gamma$, then $\Gamma$ is called \textit{topologically tame} if $M$ is homeomorphic to the interior of a compact 3-manifold.
-In \cite{1} and \cite{3}, Agol and Calegari-Gabai prove that every finitely generated Kleinian group is topologically tame.
+An orientable hyperbolic $3$--manifold may be regarded as the quotient of the hyperbolic $3$--space $\hyp$ by a discrete group $\Gamma$ of orientation--preserving isometries of $\hyp$.
+If $\Gamma$ is a torsion free Kleinian group and $M=\hyp/\Gamma$, then $\Gamma$ is called \textit{topologically tame} if $M$ is homeomorphic to the interior of a compact $3$--manifold.
+In \cite{Agol} and \cite{CG}, Agol and Calegari--Gabai prove that every finitely generated Kleinian group is topologically tame.
 Therefore, we drop the tameness hypothesis from Theorem \ref{thm5.1}.

-The proof of Theorem 5.1 requires the use of the same ingredients introduced in \cite{4} to prove the $\log 3$ Theorem.
-In the following subsections of this section, we review these ingredients briefly and give the necessary definitions.
-In particular, we summarize the proof of the $\log 3$ Theorem in $\S$1.2 with an emphasis on the calculations required to obtain the number $\log 3$.
-In $\S$1.3, we propose an alternative technique to perform these calculations which leads to completion of one of the key steps in the proof of Theorem 5.1.
+The proof of Theorem \ref{thm5.1} requires the use of the same ingredients introduced in \cite{CSParadox} to prove the $\log 3$ Theorem.
+In the following subsections of Introduction, we review these ingredients briefly.
+In particular, we summarize the proof of the $\log 3$ Theorem in \S\ref{sec1.1} with an emphasis on the calculations required to obtain the number $\log 3$.
+In \S\ref{sec1.2}, we propose an alternative technique to perform these calculations which makes it possible to extend Culler and Shalen's arguments in \cite{CSParadox} to determine a lower bound for the displacements under any given set of isometries in $\Gamma=\langle\xi,\eta\rangle$ as long as the hypotheses of the $\log 3$ theorem are satisfied.
+We describe this extension and summarize its application to the set $\Gamma_{\dagger}=\{\xi,\eta,\xi\eta\}\subset\Gamma$ to achieve the lower bound stated in Theorem \ref{thm5.1} in \S\ref{sec1.3}.